Vaishnaviii03/Vaishnaviii03/README.md

 ---

 ### 🌟 About Me
-Final year B.Tech IT student passionate about **Data Science, Machine Learning, NLP**, and **Full Stack Development**.
-I build impactful projects leveraging Python, Flask, React, Node.js, and modern machine learning techniques to solve real-world challenges.
+I am a passionate and skilled graduate in Information Technology with a strong focus on Data Science, Machine Learning, NLP, and Full Stack Development.
+I have successfully completed impactful projects by leveraging Python, Flask, React, Node.js, and modern machine learning techniques to solve real-world challenges.
+Eager to contribute and grow in dynamic teams, I enjoy building intelligent models and robust full stack applications that drive innovation

 ---